bertelschmitt/multistreamYOLO/MultiDetect.md

 **The Startup: block** has settings for the main program.
 It currently has only one setting, namely **num_processes:** - MultiDetect.py will try launching the number of processes specified in this setting.
 If no ** Startup:** block is specified, or if there is no **num_processes:**, MultiDetect.py will start with default **num_processes: ** set to 1.

-**The Master: block** has settings for the master process, i.e.
+**The Master: block** has settings for the has settings for the main program.
 **master_window_title:**  title of the master monitor window **redraw:**  Set to True to redraw screen to settle windows into their place.
 When building a grid of multiple small windows, initial positioning of the small windows can be off on certain x-window implementations.
 The redraw: setting will put the screens into their intended places.
 Same can be done manually via the “Redraw” button in the master window.

 If no **Master:** block is specified, or if the settings are empty, MultiDetect.py will start with defaults master_window_title = "Master", redraw = False, hush = False

 **The Common: block** has the settings for the video processes.
 Settings will propagate to all processes with ID > 0, i.e. all except the master and any special processes.
 If you stick a setting into a **Process_** block, then the setting will be used in this particular process only.
 For instance, if **gpu_memory_fraction** is set to 0.1 in the Common: block, all YOLO processes will claim 10% of the available GPU memory.
 However, if in the Process_3: block gpu_memory_fraction is set to 0.5, then process #3 will claim 50% of the available GPU memory, while all other processes will continue allocating 10% each.
 No sanity check is performed.
 If there is no corresponding **Process_** block, the process will use the settings in **Common:**.
 If there are no settings in Common:, defaults will be used.